 CADDRA’s mission is focused on education, training, research and advocacy in the field of ADHD.
 CADDRA relies heavily on the contribution of its many volunteers – (Board, Advisory Council, committee and organization members) – who donate considerable time and expertise to the organization.

-CADDRA was founded in 2003 to fill a void at the national level for an organization that could develop Canadian ADHD practice guidelines, facilitate the development and implementation of training standards and guidelines, share information among stakeholder groups, advocate to governments, teaching environments and employment organizations on ADHD and take a leadership role in ADHD research in Canada.
+CADDRA was launched in 2004 to fill a void at the national level for an organization that could develop Canadian ADHD practice guidelines, facilitate the development and implementation of training standards and guidelines, share information among stakeholder groups, advocate to governments, teaching environments and employment organizations on ADHD and take a leadership role in ADHD research in Canada.

 CADDRA remains committed to ensuring individuals with ADHD are provided with a high standard of support and care with the assistance of our hard working members.
 We will continue to do this work in a variety of ways as long as unconditional funding sources remain available.